 Fenwal Explosion Suppression Systems

 Dust explosions happen during the conveying, processing, pulverizing and storage of a wide range of materials.
 Materials such as Aluminum, Cellulose, Charcoal, Corn, Floor, Fungicides, Grain, Milk Powders, Pharmaceuticals, Plastics, Resin, Starch, Sugar and others, under the right conditions, can and will explode.
 To prevent or mitigate a hazardous condition from becoming an explosive event, FENWAL Protection Systems provides a wide range of systems like a dust collector protection system.
-In a typical Dust Collector application an explosion venting system would contain the following basic components: Explosion Relief Vent Panel, Pressure Detector, Single Zone Control Panel, Isolation Extinguisher and a Rotary Gate Valve.
+In a typical Dust Collector application an explosion venting suppression system would contain the following basic components: Explosion Relief Vent Panel, Pressure Detector, Single Zone Control Panel, Isolation Extinguisher and a Rotary Gate Valve.

 Isolation & Venting